An Inconvenient Sequel is Both Challenged & Challenging

 - Violence/Frightening/Intense: News footage of hurricanes and other disasters, including people screaming and running.
 Footage from, and discussion of, the November 2015 Paris terrorist attacks.
 Famine and drought are discussed, and there is news footage of migrants fleeing.

 RECOMMENDED FOR: Those with a budding interest in climate science or environmentalism.
 Those interested in an introduction to alternative forms of energy.
 Folks who appreciate discussions of issues wrapped in human interest stories.
 Anyone who was moved by An Inconvenient Truth and wants to know what happens next.
 Those considering how they might do more to steward and conserve the earth.
 Those who need encouragement in their desire to resist corrupt, earthly institutions.

 NOT RECOMMENDED FOR: This film is likely too introductory to hold particular appeal for anyone well-versed in climate science and global climate discussion.
 It's certainly not for those who want documentaries to convince them of a new viewpoint, or for those deeply opposed to hearing about this issue from a leftist figure.
 Neither will it be impressive to film buffs who don't have an interest in the subject matter, as cinematic excellence is not the goal.

-An Inconvenient Sequel, directed by Jon Shenk and Bonni Cohen, opens in limited theaters July 28, 2017, wider August 4, 2017.
+An Inconvenient Sequel, directed by Jon Shenk and Bonni Cohen, opened in limited theaters July 28, 2017, wider August 4, 2017; available for home viewing October 24, 2017.
 It runs 99 minutes and stars Al Gore.
 Watch the trailer for An Inconvenient Sequel here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.